 Shopping & Entertainment

-Just minutes from the Old Westbury campus is the Broadway Mall, which comprises nearly 100 stores, boutiques, service providers and eateries including such notables as Stern's, The Gap, American Eagle, Old Navy, Lerner and The Limited.
+Just minutes from the Old Westbury campus is the Broadway Mall, which comprises nearly 100 stores, boutiques, service providers and eateries including such notables as IKEA, Macy's, and Target.
 Broadway Mall is also home to a state-of-the-art 12 Screen Multiplex Cinema, which features the latest movies and a variety of refreshments.

 A drive a bit further south into Garden City will bring you to Roosevelt field - among the largest shopping malls in America.
-Roosevelt Field is home to some of the best shopping around, with Bloomingdale's, JCPenney, Stern's, Macy's and Nordstrom, also featuring more than 245 specialty stores, including Aéropostale, Ann Taylor, Banana Republic, The Disney Store, Gap, The Limited, Victoria's Secret, Warner Bros.
+Roosevelt Field is home to some of the best shopping around, with Bloomingdale's, JCPenney, Macy's, Nordstrom, Dick's Sporting Goods, and Neiman Marcus, also featuring more than 245 specialty stores, including Aéropostale, Ann Taylor, Banana Republic, The Disney Store, Gap, The Limited, Victoria's Secret, Warner Bros.
 Studio Store and many more.
 It is located at the intersection of Old Country Road and Meadowbrook Parkway.

 Long Island Beaches